fboes/aerofly-wettergeraet/docs/configuration.md

 aerofly-wettergeraet.exe --url "https://api.checkwx.com/metar/XXXX/decoded" --apikey "INSERT API KEY HERE"
 ```

-To change the METAR service for the command line variant `aerofly-wettergeraet-desktop.exe` change the target of your desktop shortcut like this:
+To change the METAR service for the desktop variant `aerofly-wettergeraet-desktop.exe` change the target of your desktop shortcut:

 ```batch
 : AVWX - this is the default HTTP service